realm/unity-examples/tutorials/persistance-comparison-series/BinaryWriterReader/binary_reader_writer.md

 First of all, we open, write to, and save the file every single time the capsule is clicked.
 While not a problem in this case and certainly applicable for some games, this will not perform very well when many save operations are made when your game gets a bit more complex.

 Also, the data is saved in a readable format and can easily be edited by the player.
+While the binary file can be viewed and edited to, for example with a hex reader, it is not as easy as opening a simple text file and will at least provide some additional hurdles, no guaranteed safety though.

 The more complex your data is, the more complex it will be to actually maintain this approach.
 What if the structure of the `HitCount` object changes?
 You have to account for that when loading an older version of the JSON.
 Migrations are necessary.